 3. Knowledge and experience

-The comment to USPAP Standards Rule 3-1 (a) urges review appraisers to continuously improve their skills to remain proficient in appraisal review:
+The comment to USPAP Standards Rule 3-1 (a) urges review appraisers to improve their skills to remain proficient in appraisal review at all times:

 “Changes and developments in economics, finance, law, technology, and society can have a substantial impact on the appraisal profession.
 To keep abreast of these changes and developments, the appraisal profession is constantly reviewing and revising appraisal methods and techniques and devising new methods and techniques to meet new circumstances.
 Each appraiser must continuously improve his or her skills to remain proficient in appraisal review.”